 - Mangoes: 1 large mango (or roughly 1 ½ cups of mango flesh) makes about 3 cocktails.
 Make sure they are rip by smelling the end where the stalk is – it should have a strong mango smell and the mango should not be hard.

 - Rum: I use Bacardi in this mango daiquiri but a coconut rum (like Malibu) would also work nicely.
 If you dislike rum, use vodka.
+If you’d like a non-alcoholic version try this Lyres white cane spirit (Australian readers, click this link then just use the search bar on Craftzero for “white cane spirit”.
+This is an affiliate link.
+I will get a small commission from your purchase at no extra cost to you).

 - Limes: The juice is used in the daiquiri but make sure to have some extras so you can cut slices to decorate the glasses.